FelipeKoga/aws-chat-app/README.md

-## A simple realtime chat application using serverless framework with aws provider:
+## A simple realtime chat application using serverless framework with aws

 -   cognito
 -   lambda (nodejs + typescript)